-Exercise in the dry air and heat of altitude can cause dehydration which can be made worse by traveller's diarrhoea Thirst headache and tiredness are often signs of dehydration.
+Exercise in the dry air and heat of altitude can cause dehydration which can be made worse by traveller's diarrhoea.
+Thirst, headache and tiredness are often signs of dehydration.
 These can be prevented by drinking several litres of safe fluid per day.
-Peeing at least four times a day with a good volume of clear urine shows that enough fluid is going in at the top end after drinking two litres of fluid you may have a urine infection needina antibiotic treatment
+Peeing at least four times a day with a good volume of clear urine shows that enough fluid is going in at the top end.

 Frequent painful peeing of small volumes (cystitis) can be a sign of dehydration.
-If it does not settle

-Older men naturally develop enlargement of their prostate
+If it does not settle after drinking two litres of fluid you may have a urine infection needing antibiotic treatment.
+Older men naturally develop enlargement of their prostate glands which can increase frequency and urgency in passing urine at sea level.
+This can lead to painful retention of urine.
+If in doubt get checked by your doctor well before you travel.

 - Buy a good pee bottle for night use.

-- · Ladies consider a Shewee or similar.
+- Ladies consider a Shewee or similar.

-- · Ladies may find a skirt easier for discreet peeing.
+- Ladies may find a skirt easier for discreet peeing.

 - Keep hydrated.

 - Keep hydrated!

-- · Keep hydrated!
+- Keep hydrated!